paldhous/ucsc/2019/investigative-policy/md/privacy-security.md

 VPNs are much faster than Tor, but the provider can see all of your traffic -- so your anonymity ultimately lies in its hands.
 Will it hand over your browsing information if asked by a government agency?
 Read providers' privacy policies, but be aware that they may change, or not be followed under all circumstances.

-I use [NordVPN](https://nordvpn.com/) and [Private Internet Access](https://www.privateinternetaccess.com/), which are both relatively inexpensive and offer connections via servers in multiple countries across the world.
+[NordVPN](https://nordvpn.com/) and [Private Internet Access](https://www.privateinternetaccess.com/) are both relatively inexpensive and offer connections via servers in multiple countries across the world.

 In general, VPNs are a good option for relatively low-threat situations where you require a fast connection.
 For example, it is a good idea to use a VPN when using an insecure connection, such as airport or coffee-shop wifi.
 If you really *need* to remain anonymous, however, Tor is your best option.